internetarchive/wayback-diff/README.md

  ```

+## Testing the exported JS library
-## If you want to test the exported JS library you should run
+If you want to test the exported JS library you should run

 `example:local`